Michael Byrne (actor)

 Michael Byrne (born 7 November 1943) is a British actor known for his roles in the National Theatre, Hollywood films, and television shows.
+During his career he has performed a wide variety of roles, that include several films in which he has played German military roles.

 Early life

-Byrne was born in London, England, to Helen Byrne of Kilkenny, Ireland, a single parent.
+Byrne was born 7 November 1943 in London, England, to Helen Byrne of Kilkenny, Ireland, a single mother.